As the next version of Windows is expected to be unveiled on June 24, Microsoft has revealed that it will end support for Windows 10.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The end-of-support timeline puts the Windows 10 lifecycle at a hair over 10 years, similar to previous iterations of the OS.

-Microsoft recently cancelled Windows 10X, which was initially going to be for dual-screen devices.
+Microsoft recently canceled Windows 10X, which was initially going to be for dual-screen devices.
 It said it would bring some features planned for that OS into the standard version of Windows.

 “Soon we will share one of the most significant updates to Windows of the past decade to unlock greater economic opportunity for developers and creators,” Microsoft CEO Satya Nadella said recently.

 The executive went on to say he’s been personally testing the latest iteration of the OS for the past several months.